Euro zone business growth soared in May as restrictions eased -PMI

 An index covering the service industry soared to a near three-year high of 55.2 from 50.5, just beating the 55.1 flash estimate.

+French business activity surged as an easing of the coronavirus lockdown fired up the service industry while in Spain the service sector expanded at the fastest pace since 2015.
+Meanwhile, Italy showed signs of recovery.

+In Britain, outside the euro zone and the European Union, the services sector recorded the biggest jump in activity in 24 years, after pubs and restaurants were allowed to resume serving customers indoors following months of lockdown.
+[GB/PMIS]

-Manufacturing activity expanded at a record pace in May, according to a sister survey on Tuesday which suggested growth would have been even faster without supply bottlenecks that have led to an unprecedented rise in input costs.
+Alongside the recovery in services, euro zone manufacturing activity expanded at a record pace in May, according to a sister survey on Tuesday which suggested growth would have been even faster without supply bottlenecks that have led to an unprecedented rise in input costs.
+[EU/PMIM]

-The euro area was expected to emerge from a double-dip recession this quarter and expand 1.5%, a Reuters poll found earlier on Thursday.
+The euro area was expected to emerge from a double-dip recession this quarter and expand 1.5%, a Reuters poll found.

 Following a slow start, vaccination drives across the region have picked up pace and with restrictions being eased optimism about the year ahead increased.
 The services business expectations index rose to 71.2 from 68.4, its highest since January 2004.